 Get the Recipe

-I've been asked many times whether the material in my book is 100% new, or whether it's just a collection of content from my existing articles.
+I've been asked many times whether the material in The Food Lab: Better Home Cooking Through Science is 100% new, or whether it's just a collection of content from my existing articles.
 The answer is that it's a mix.
 Roughly 75% of it (and the pending follow-up book) is brand new material.
-Of the remaining 25%, at least another half is material that has been upgraded and tweaked since first publishing on the site.
+Of the remaining 25%, at least another half is material that has been upgraded and tweaked since first being published on the site.

 I am a firm believer that any job in which you stop learning is not a job worth keeping.
 It's what's driven me through every career choice I've made, and what has kept me at Serious Eats for the last half decade.
 Not a day goes by here in which I don't learn something new about cooking, whether it's debunking a long-held belief, coming up with a new technique, or developing my skills in the classics.